felixkuntz/website/content/publication/Endogenous Divertion Rate/index.md

 ---
-title: 'Non-linearities beyond the OBC: Financial frictions and the elasticity of banking sector leverage'
+title: 'Non-linearities beyond the OBC: Financial Frictions and the Elasticity of Banking Sector Leverage'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here